linebender/rfcs/rfcs/0007-pass-spec.md

 - The pointer's cursor icon will be updated as if the pointer stayed over the capturing widget.
 - If the widget loses pointer capture for some reason (e.g. the pointer is disconnected), the Widget will get a `PointerLeave` event.

-Examples of use-cases for pointer capture include selecting text, dragging a slider, or long-pressing a button.
+Examples of use cases for pointer capture include selecting text, dragging a slider, or long-pressing a button.

 #### Focus

 Focus marks whether a widget receives text events.

-To a give a simple example, when you click a textbox, the textbox gets focus: anything you type on your keyboard will be sent to that textbox.
+To give a simple example, when you click a textbox, the textbox gets focus: anything you type on your keyboard will be sent to that textbox.

 Focus can be changed with the tab key, or by clicking on a widget, both which Masonry automatically handles.
 Widgets can also set custom focus behavior.

 Note that widgets without text-edition capabilities such as buttons and checkboxes can also get focus.
+For instance, pressing space when a button is focused will trigger that button.

 There are two types of focus: active and inactive focus.
 Active focus is the default one; inactive focus is when the window your app runs in has lost focus itself.

-In that case, we still mark the widget as focused, but with a different color to signifiy that e.g. typing on the keyboard won't actually affect it.
+In that case, we still mark the widget as focused, but with a different color to signal that e.g. typing on the keyboard won't actually affect it.

 ## Implementation strategy